 Lactate levels beyond 4-5 mmol/L is indicative for lacticacidosis. … Uncontrolled sepsis with can lead to both lacticacidosis and metabolic acidosis. … Prevalence of lacticacidosis abounds in the high dependency areas of the hospitals.

-MELAS syndrome is a mitochondrial disorder that to a variable degree is characterized by myopathy, encephalopathy, lacticacidosis and stroke-like episodes. … Goto Y et al. (1991) A new mtDNA mutation associated with mitochondrial myopathy, encephalopathy, lacticacidosis and stroke-like episodes (MELAS). [ ] 15. … Mosewich RK et al. (1993) The syndrome of mitochondrial encephalomyopathy, lacticacidosis, and strokelike episodes presenting without stroke. [ ] 20.
+MELAS syndrome is a mitochondrial disorder that to a variable degree is characterized by myopathy, encephalopathy, lacticacidosis and stroke-like episodes. … Pavlakis SG et al. (1984) Mitochondrial myopathy, encephalopathy, lacticacidosis, and strokelike episodes: a distinctive clinical syndrome. [ ] 22. … Mosewich RK et al. (1993) The syndrome of mitochondrial encephalomyopathy, lacticacidosis, and strokelike episodes presenting without stroke. [ ] 20.

 Clinicians should have a high index of suspicion in children with a metabolic acidosis particularly if ketoacidosis, lacticacidosis and renal failure have been excluded. … As a general rule, the diagnosis of a toxic ingestion should be actively investigated in a patient with a high anion gap acidosis where a diagnosis of ketoacidosis, lactic … […] excluding this as the cause of the acidosis Important Points in Diagnosing High Anion Gap Acidosis Ketoacidosis Can be excluded if normoglycaemia & urine negative for ketones Lactic